Skip to main content

 }

-The event parameter is constrained to the following options:
+The Event field accepts the following options:

 • bounce